RICE Score Calculator

-Rank your product backlog with RICE, ICE, or weighted scoring.
-Effort/impact quadrant, quick-wins detection, confidence calibration, and quarter-capacity fit — all in one board-ready roadmap tool.
+Rank your product backlog with the RICE framework, ICE, or weighted scoring.
+Reach × Impact × Confidence ÷ Effort, effort/impact quadrant, quick-wins detection, and quarter-capacity fit — all in one board-ready roadmap tool.
 Free, no signup.

 Last reviewed: April 2026